Encrypting Heroku Redis with Your Encryption Key

 $ aws kms disable-key --key-id CMK_ARN

-After the 10 minute waiting period, we will shutdown all services that use the encryption key.
-Next we will stop all servers that run those services.
-Finally, we will send an email notification to application administrators notifying them of the disabled action.
-Expect approximately 20 minutes to elapse between key disablement and service shutdown.
+After the 10 minute waiting period, we shut down all services that use the encryption key.
+Next, we stop all servers that run those services.
+Finally, we send an email notification to application administrators notifying them of the disabled action.

 $ aws kms enable-key --key-id CMK_ARN

-Once we receive notification of the key enablement, we will start previously stopped servers.
-Once they are running, we will start affected services.
-Finally, we will send an email notification to application administrators notifying them of the enabled action.
-Expect approximately five minutes to elapse between key enablement and service restart.
+After we receive notification of the key enablement, we start previously stopped servers.
+When they’re running, we start affected services.
+Finally, we send an email notification to application administrators notifying them of the enabled action.

 Limitations